CenturyLinkCloud/PublicKB/Database/deleting-mysql-dbaas-instance.md

 #### Audience

 Currently, this article is to support customers in the Limited Beta program.
+Additionally, these instructions are specific to deleting a subscription that was created through the DBaaS user interface.

 ## Overview